virtual-kubelet/systemk/README.md

 nothing is installed in that case.
 Basically this tells systemk that the image is not used.
 This can serve as documentation.
 It's likely command and/or args in the podspec will reference the same path.

-This mode helps in running systemk as a non-root user.

 ### Addresses

 Addresses are configured with one the systemk command line flags: `--node-ip` and